pdfernhout/Twirlip7/README.md

 ### Screenshots

-Note: The IDE screenshot here is out-of-date as more features have been added since it was made.
+Note: The IDE screenshot here is significantly out-of-date as more features have been added since it was made.

 Screenshot of Twirlip7 editor showing a code snippet with a simple temperature convertor in Mithril (after having pressed "Do it"):